ahmadalwareh18/da/README.md

 This documentation is dedicated to helping in DirectAdmin control panel installation on VPS servers running CentOS 7 and doing required configuration.
 ## Installation

-Use the package manager [yum](https://wiki.centos.org/PackageManagement/Yum) to install the required packages.
+Use the package manager [yum](https://wiki.centos.org/PackageManagement/Yum) to install the required packages (Only for CentOS 7!).

 ```bash
 yum install vim wget gcc gcc-c++ flex bison make bind bind-libs bind-utils openssl openssl-devel perl quota libaio \